TCU

 TCU football had three players selected in the NFL draft this past weekend, but those aren’t the only Horned Frogs who will have a chance at making an NFL roster.

-As of Monday morning, eight more Horned Frogs signed undrafted free agent deals or received rookie mini-camp invitations to go along with the three draft picks: safety Bud Clark (Seattle Seahawks), linebacker Kaleb Elarms-Orr (Buffalo Bills) and linebacker Namdi Obiazor (New England Patriots).
+As of Tuesday, several Horned Frogs signed undrafted free agent deals or received rookie mini-camp invitations to go along with the three draft picks: safety Bud Clark (Seattle Seahawks), linebacker Kaleb Elarms-Orr (Buffalo Bills) and linebacker Namdi Obiazor (New England Patriots).

 Here’s where the rest of the Horned Frogs landed after draft weekend: